Indoor Water Parks in New Jersey

-Clocking in at more than 58,000 square feet, Sahara Sam’s holds the title of largest indoor water park in all of New Jersey.
-While the typical attractions are here, such as a lazy river and a family raft ride, there also are unique offerings, like the Flow Rider, NJ’s only indoor surfing simulator.
-Kids of all ages will love racing on the body slides, mastering the challenging obstacle courses of Crocodile Flats, and even slam-dunking basketballs in the pool.
-There are lots of options just for little ones, too, including the Lizard Lagoon, which is perfect for toddlers.
+Clocking in at more than 58,000 square feet, kids of all ages will love racing on the body slides, mastering the challenging obstacle courses of Crocodile Flats, and even slam-dunking basketballs in the pool.
+There are many options just for little ones, too, including the Lizard Lagoon, which is perfect for toddlers.
 Note that Sahara Sam's is only open Fridays-Sundays during off-peak months plus select weekdays in March and April.
 Check the schedule for the most up-to-date hours.

 Hit the Biosphere Pool Complex at Crystal Springs for a taste of the tropics.

 This is no ordinary hotel pool.
-Billed as the resort’s “architectural and amenity focal point," the Biosphere pool complex is a 10,000-square-foot tropical indoor paradise.
+Billed as the resort’s "architectural and amenity focal point," the Biosphere pool complex is a 10,000-square-foot tropical indoor paradise.
 Attractions include a 140-foot water slide, grotto-like Jacuzzis, and even an underground aquarium.
-Waterfalls and and lush foliage transport families to a true tropical state of mind.
-If you're missing the sun, this is the place for you: the Biosphere's special roof allows nearly 100% light transmission, so be sure to pack your sunscreen!
-As if all of that weren't enough, kids can also test their skills on a life-size chess board.
-Note that the Biosphere pool complex is open only to guests of the hotel.
+Waterfalls and lush foliage transport families to a true tropical state of mind.
+If you're missing the sun, this is the place for you: the Biosphere's special roof allows nearly 100% light transmission, so be sure to pack your sunscreen.
+As if all of that weren't enough, kids can also test their skills on a life-size chessboard.
+One caveat: A plunge here is reserved for hotel guests only.